West London College: History

 The College Front Ealing, Hammersmith & West London College.

 In 1881, Hammersmith School of Art was established in Brook Green.
 There was also the Hammersmith College of Art and Building located in Lime Grove, Shepherds Bush.
 This college ran an Architecture course accredited by the RIBA and an Interior Design course.
 There were also facilities and studios in which were taught textile design, ceramics, sculpture and print-making.
 The 'building' side of the college included workshops in which the traditional building trades were taught, including plumbing, welding, plastering and brick-laying.
 The 'cross-discipline' opportunities that the close proximity that these departments afforded students was deliberate.
 That the sculpture students could learn from the welding classes (both instructors and apprentices) and the interior design students from the textile design students and the architecture students from the building trades apprentices was a recognized benefit of the graduates of the Hammersmith College of Art and Building.
 In 1970 the Architecture department of Hammersmith College of Art and Building merged with Woolwich Polytechnic to form Thames Polytechnic, which in 1993 became the University of Greenwich.
 The architectural teaching staff included Arthur Korn.
 In 1975 Hammersmith College of Art merged with West London College and forming Hammersmith and West London College.

 Ealing Grammar School for Boys was opened in 1913 as Ealing County School and expanded in 1936, also known as Ealing County Grammar School.
 It had the Ealonian Hall.
+In 1939 the school was evacuated to Aylesbury Grammar School until July 1942 Ealing County Girls' School was evacuated to Wycombe High School.
 In 1974, Ealing borough adopted the comprehensive education system and the school became Ealing Green High School, a boys' school.
 Another institute Thomas Huxley College existed until 1980.
 In 1992, the school turned into Ealing Tertiary College.

 The Southall Technical College was founded in 1929 as a technical school for boys, merging with Southall Grammar School in 1963 (now Villiers High School).
 The college's skills provision moved to the Norwood Hall Institute of Horticultural Education, and this became part of Ealing Tertiary College.

 Acton Technical College is another former institution that is a predecessor of the current college.

 In January 2002, Hammersmith and West London College merged with Ealing Tertiary College to form Ealing, Hammersmith and West London College.
 At the time it was the largest further education college in London with over 30,000 enrollments.
 It changed its public brand name to West London College from 2018.